ryanelian/instapack/books/dev-spa-angularjs.md

 - `SumController` requires `MathService` dependency, used for posting the two numbers to the server and obtaining the result as `total` property.
 The `MathService` property is type-hinted for improved code quality.

 - `MathService.post` returns a [$q](https://docs.angularjs.org/api/ng/service/$q) object, which is a [Promises/A+](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)-compliant implementation of deferred objects.
-HTTP request is performed asynchronously, and then processed when done.
+HTTP requests are performed asynchronously, then handled using a series of callbacks when done / failed.

 - Introduce UI for the component using a form, with two input box bound to `a` and `b` properties.
 When the form is submitted, invoke `submit()` method in the controller.
 Also, display the sum total.